Super Bowl 60 Odds for 2026: Seahawks the Favorites, Broncos Big Underdogs

 I have generated the line graph above by averaging the odds to win the Super Bowl from multiple sports betting apps that we approve of at SBD, and the graphs will be updated after each week of the season, as well as key moments throughout the offseason.

-Here are some notes on the movement of the top contenders for Super Bowl 60:
+Here are some notes to help answer why odds changed/moved for the top contenders for Super Bowl 60:

 - [September 16] According to sportsbooks, the Bengals’ season essentially ended after Week 2, when Joe Burrow suffered a toe injury that was projected to keep him out for around three months.
 Their Super Bowl odds went from as short as +2000 to as long as +7500.